mharris717/ember-drag-drop/README.md

 {{/sortable-objects}}
 ```

 On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired.
+You can check out an example of this is action [here](http://mharris717.github.io/ember-drag-drop/sort)

 **Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.**